FinweLtd/doc-livesync-all/docs/quick_start/presentation.md

 Your channel configuration has been created and is visible on the app's *Channels* screen.

 !!! note
-    On GearVR/OculusGo Director Mode is not available and Audience Mode configuration is simpler.
+    On GearVR/Oculus Go Director Mode is not available and Audience Mode configuration is simpler.

 ### Step 4: Presentation files